Paul Vaughan (rugby league): 2023

 Vaughan made his club debut for Warrington in round 1 of the 2023 Super League season as the side defeated Leeds 42–10.

 In round 24, Vaughan scored two tries for Warrington in their 66–12 victory over Castleford.

 During Warrington's loss to St Helens in round 26, Vaughan was placed on report for trying to move an injured Sione Mata'utia during the clubs 18–6 defeat.
 Vaughan was later suspended for four matches over the incident which ended his season.
 Vaughan was also fined £500.

 2024

 On 8 June 2024, Vaughan played in Warrington's 2024 Challenge Cup final loss against Wigan.

 Vaughan played 24 games for Warrington in the 2024 Super League season as the club reached the semi-final before losing to Hull Kingston Rovers.

 2025

 On 7 June, Vaughan played in Warrington's 8-6 Challenge Cup final loss against Hull Kingston Rovers.

+On 25 July, Vaughan signed a contract to join RFL Championship side York RLFC.

 Vaughan played 24 games for Warrington in the 2025 Super League season as they missed the playoffs finishing 8th on the table.

+2026

+In his last game before retirement on 10 September 2026 he scored a field goal in the 78th minute in the 35-16 win over Bradford Bulls.